communitytechnology/communitytechnology.github.io/docs/intro-ct/_posts/2015-02-20-investigate-tech.md

 ---
 layout: collection
 definition: intro-ct
-title: Investigate Technology
+title: Who Owns Our Technology?
-description: "Investigate the properties of common technologies, understand how these technologies impact the community, and identify community-based alternatives. "
+description: "Who controls and profits from our technologies?
+Investigate how technology impacts our communities, and identify community-based alternatives. "
 post_author: oti
 lang: en
 published: true